3022 West Jackson Macomb IL 61455

 Chris Enroth received his bachelor's of plant and soil science specializing in landscape horticulture from Southern Illinois University Carbondale and earned his master's of landscape architecture at Kansas State University.

-Chris is responsible for horticulture programming in Henderson, Knox, McDonough, and Warren Counties, with an emphasis toward the home gardener, landscape maintenance personnel, commercial landscapers, and includes both adults and youth.
+Chris is responsible for horticulture programming in Henderson, Knox, McDonough, and Warren Counties, with an emphasis on the home gardener, landscape maintenance personnel, commercial landscapers, and includes both adults and youth.

 Additional responsibilities include coordinating county Master Gardener and Master Naturalist volunteers - providing their training, continuing education, advanced training, seasonal events, and organizing community outreach programs for horticulture and conservation assistance/education.

 - YouTube Channel - University of Illinois Extension Horticulture

 - Good Growing Blog

 - Facebook Group (private) - Illinois Extension Horticulture

 The Japanese beetle has been named the most devastating pest of urban and rural landscapes in the eastern United States costing Americans more than $460 million per year in management alone.
 It seems our landscapes are filling up with destructive invasive insects.
 Are they here to stay?
 Will it ever get better?
 Join University of Illinois Extension horticulture educator, Chris Enroth, as he answers those questions, best practices for managing Japanese beetles, and the dos and don’ts on protecting our landscape plants.